-An ideal costume for the married gal who wants an excuse to wear her dress again!
-This makes a great couples costume if one of you wants to dress as Frankenstein and the other his bride, but it's also fun if you want to go solo.
+This is an ideal costume for the married gal who wants an excuse to wear her dress again!
+This makes a great couple’s costume if one of you wants to dress as Frankenstein and the other his bride, but it’s also fun if you want to go solo.

-Side note: I made my bolts out of a carved wine cork that I wrapped in tin foil and attempted to glue them onto my neck unsuccessfully.
-You could probably use spirit gum to keep them on, or poke a wire through one side of each to place around the back of your neck so they rest on your skin.
-I did the super-lazy version of this and used twist ties, but the wire was very flimsy and didn't stay well - hence my suggestion for other methods if you don't want to lose your head over it (...get it...?)!
+As a side note: I made my bolts out of a carved wine cork that I wrapped in tin foil and attempted to glue them onto my neck unsuccessfully.
+Additionally, you could probably use spirit gum to keep them on.
+Or poke a wire through one side of each to place around the back of your neck so they rest on your skin.
+Of course, I did the super-lazy version of this and used twist ties, but the wire was very flimsy and didn’t stay well – hence my suggestion for other methods if you don’t want to lose your head over it (…get it…?)!

 - Sheath dress – bold color or print